Here’s How Every State in America Got Its Name

 Brendan van Son/Shutterstock

 Dubbed in 1862 by the same French explorer who later named Illinois, Louisiana honors King Louis XIV of France.
 The land was claimed by France until 1803 when Thomas Jefferson purchased as part of the Louisiana Purchase.
 Believe it or not, the purchase was supposed to be memorialized on Mt.
-Rushmore—check out what went wrong.
+Rushmore, but here’s what went wrong along with many other iconic American landmarks that used to have completely different looks.

 Maine: The story we’re sticking with